Bioconductor/bioconductor.org/content/help/workflows/oligo-arrays.md

 ## Pre-Processing Resources ##

 The following provide a brief overview of packages useful for pre-processing.
-More comprehensive work flows can be found in documentation (available from
+More comprehensive workflows can be found in documentation (available from
 [package descriptions](http://bioconductor.org/packages/release/Software.html))
 and in Bioconductor [Books and monographs](/help/books/).